 This should be supported by objects and pictorial representations.

-If you have found yourself asking the questions: “How do I teach place value in Key Stage 1?”, the answer is to keep things as simple as possible.
+In our experience the answer to teaching place value in Year 1 is to keep things as simple as possible.

 Year 1 pupils may start to recognise place value when working with coins, but a good way to explain the topic in more explicit terms is by using beads.